Joyce and the Tree

 “Blah, blah, blah,” she’d reply in her grating, even tone that, out of sheer necessity, she reserved for Donald because out of the two of them, he was the most stubborn and, obviously, needed the most help.

-At Donald’s, she putzed around the back patio; fed the squirrels whole shell-on peanuts; made sure Donald was dead-heading the massive gardenia bush in the way she had instructed countless times (“the entire flower, Donald, the whole thing, like this” and she’d vociferously rip the thing off, at times pulling off a healthy green leaf or two along with the dying flower), and watered the daffodils she had planted around a rusty watering can she had found at Goodwill and thought would look enticingly farm-ish in the strip of dirt between the cement patio and the back slat fence.
+At Donald’s, she putzed around the back patio, fed the squirrels whole shell-on peanuts, made sure Donald was dead-heading the massive gardenia bush in the way she had instructed countless times (“the entire flower, Donald, the whole thing, like this” and she’d vociferously rip the thing off, at times pulling off a healthy green leaf or two along with the dying flower), and watered the daffodils she had planted around a rusty watering can she had found at Goodwill and thought would look enticingly farm-ish in the strip of dirt between the cement patio and the back slat fence.
 Her side of the family had once had extensive property in West Marin, after all.
-She viciously took a broom to the cobwebs inside and out and urgently squashed the frantically running spiders, “damn things”; made sure the dishes were washed and stacked in their cabinets; and then settled down in the couch in the living room where she slept to watch the crazy goings-on in the world and the Romney/Obama presidential campaign as reported by Fox News.
+She viciously took a broom to the cobwebs inside and out and urgently squashed the frantically running spiders, made sure the dishes were washed and stacked in their cabinets, and then settled down on the couch in the living room where she slept to watch the crazy goings-on in the world and the Romney/Obama presidential campaign as reported by Fox News.

-“The world, Donald!” she’d shout from her spot on the couch, slippered feet up, as he came in from his job as driver for the Marin Airporter, a six-pack clutched in his right hand that made his whole body—skinny and small—lean slightly to the right and downwards so that he walked ever so slightly bent over with his eyes to the ground.
+“The world, Donald!” she’d shout from her spot on the couch, slippered feet up, as he later came in from his job as a driver for the Marin Airporter, a six-pack clutched in his right hand that made his whole body—skinny and small—lean slightly to the right and downwards so that he walked ever so slightly bent over with his eyes to the ground.

 “Our country!
 It’s being destroyed by liberals, Donald.
 Utterly destroyed.
 There’s no way in hell I’m gonna put up with another four years of liberalism, Donald.
 No way.
 This country needs to get back to some good, Christian values.
 Remember how we were raised, Donald?
 Remember?
 With manners and rules and knowing that we would work?
 Work hard?”